 Sara Redstone: One particularly nasty tree pest, which is also a potential human health hazard, is the Oak Processionary Moth.
 RBG Kew is just one of many locations in South West London that has experienced this pest.
 Like the Browntail and other moths, during various stages of their life-cycle the caterpillars are covered in really brittle hairs that have a toxin in them.
 It can give you a nasty rash and may cause breathing difficulties or affect your eyes on contact.
 The moth came into the UK as eggs on imported trees from Holland – and the challenge we face is that we don’t typically quarantine trees from northern Europe.
 There is no legal requirement to quarantine material from within the EU, but the pest is widespread in the Benelux countries and Germany and is increasing its range on the mainland.

 IMAGE: The Oak Processionary Moth.
-(Left) As pictured in a 2007 Daily Mail article titled: “Gardeners are mercilessly hunting down moths with hairspray and flame-throwers.”
-(Right) Tree infested with Oak Processionary Moth caterpillars.
+(Above) As pictured in a 2007 Daily Mail article titled: “Gardeners are mercilessly hunting down moths with hairspray and flame-throwers.”
+(Below) Tree infested with Oak Processionary Moth caterpillars.
 Photo taken by Ferenc Lakatos, University of West-Hungary, and found via the Centre for Invasive Species and Ecosystem Health’s Bugwood Network.

 What happens is that many Dutch, Belgian, and German nurseries raise trees and shrubs in areas in southern Europe, such as Italy, where the Oak Processionary Moth is already established.
 The climate and local conditions promote better growth than can be achieved in northern areas, so you get bigger plants faster.
 They then move the plants back north to grow them on the nursery for a period of time, to get the right shape, etc. This kind of movement of plants has resulted in a lot of pests increasing their range and moving northwards.